SthephanShinkufag/atomboard/README.md

     - To allow WebM upload:
       - Ensure your web host is running Linux or FreeBSD.
       - Install [mediainfo](https://mediaarea.net/en/MediaInfo) and [ffmpegthumbnailer](https://code.google.com/p/ffmpegthumbnailer/).
 On Ubuntu, run ``sudo apt-get install mediainfo ffmpegthumbnailer``.
 On FreeBSD run ``pkg install mediainfo ffmpegthumbnailer``.
-    - To remove the play icon from .SWF and .WebM thumbnails, delete or rename **video_overlay.png** or set ADD_VIDEO_OVERLAY_IMAGE to false.
+    - To remove the play icon from .SWF and .WebM thumbnails, delete or rename **video_overlay.png** or set TINYIB_VIDEO_OVERLAY to false.
     - To use ImageMagick instead of GD when creating thumbnails:
       - Install ImageMagick and ensure that the ``convert`` command is available.
       - Set ``TINYIB_THUMBNAIL`` to ``imagemagick``.